-Community Hubs are established by the Department of Communities, Child Safety and Disability Services as a one-stop shop where all recovery agencies are represented at a single location.
+Community Hubs are established by the Department of Communities, Housing and Digital Economy as a one-stop shop where all recovery agencies are represented at a single location.
 It is normal for this to occur in larger disasters or in isolated locations where not all agencies are permanently located.
-Other organisations that might be represented at a Community Hub include: Department of Housing and Public Works, QBuild, local authorities, mental health services, Centrelink, Insurance Council of Australia, Lifeline counselling services, Australian Red Cross, and other community-based organisations with capacity to support the recovery effort.
+Other organisations that might be represented at a Community Hub include: QBuild, local authorities, mental health services, Centrelink – Services Australia, Insurance Council of Australia, Lifeline counselling services, Australian Red Cross, and other community-based organisations with capacity to support the recovery effort.

 The primary function of Community Hubs is the delivery of services by individual agencies.
 The secondary function is the coordination of human and social recovery services across agencies and organisations.

 - Information and referral service

 - Financial assistance